Can Amy Gutmann reset the US-German relationship? | DW | 01.07.2021

 Under former President Barack Obama, she served as chair of the Commission for the Study of Bioethical Issues.
 She has written extensively on the value of education and deliberation in democracy, on "the good, the bad and the ugly" of identity politics, and on the role of ethics in public and political affairs.

-Against this backdrop, Biden's decision to tap her as ambassador appears to back up his doctrine to shore up the support of democracies around the world.
+Against this backdrop, Biden's decision to tap her as ambassador appears to back up his doctrine of shoring up the support of democracies around the world.

 "The democracy focus of her academic work indicates that Biden is serious about his endeavor to rally democracies, particularly in Europe, around a more antagonistic China policy," Julien Müller-Kaler, a project officer on the Americas program at the German Council on Foreign Relations and senior and resident fellow at the Atlantic Council, told DW via email.